FlavScents AInsights Entry for Verdyl Acetate (CAS: 5413-60-5)

 - United States (FDA / FEMA GRAS): Verdyl acetate is not explicitly listed as GRAS by FEMA.

 - European Union (Reg.
-(EC) No 1334/2008; FL Number Status): Not specifically listed under EU regulations for flavorings.
+(EC) No 1334/2008; FL Number Status): Not clearly reported; typically used under general flavoring regulations.

-- Asia (Japan, China, ASEAN): High-level regulatory information not clearly reported; typically follows international guidelines.
+- Asia (Japan, China, ASEAN): High-level data not found; typically follows international standards.

-- Latin America (e.g., Brazil, MERCOSUR): Regulatory status not explicitly documented; generally aligns with international standards.
+- Latin America (e.g., Brazil, MERCOSUR): High-level data not found; generally aligns with international practices.

 Citation hooks: FEMA; EFSA; national authority publications